 Why is empathy important?

-There are many reasons why empathy is important.
-But, the main reason is that empathy helps foster positive and healthy relationships.
+Empathy is not just a nice-to-have trait; it is a fundamental aspect of human interaction and personal growth.
+One of the main benefits is that empathy helps foster positive and healthy relationships.
 Think about the positive relationships in your life.
 When someone can see life from your perspective and offer help or share emotion with you and offer comfort, not only does it help build solid relational bonds, but it also helps build trust.
-Here a just a few benefits of teaching empathy to children:

 How can you teach empathy to children?